Water gas

 Water gas is a kind of fuel gas, a mixture of carbon monoxide and hydrogen.
 It is produced by "alternately hot blowing a fuel layer [coke] with air and gasifying it with steam".
-The caloric yield of this is about 10% of a modern syngas plant.
-Further making this technology unattractive, its precursor coke is expensive, whereas syngas uses cheaper precursor, mainly methane from natural gas.
+The caloric yield of the fuel produced by this method is about 10% of the yield from a modern syngas plant.
+The coke needed to produce water gas also costs significantly more than the precursors for syngas (mainly methane from natural gas), making water gas technology an even less attractive business proposition.

 Production

 Synthesis gas is made by passing steam over a red-hot carbon fuel such as coke: